ItsShien/ItsShien/README.md

-# Hello, I'm ItsShien! ✨
+# Hello, ItsShien! ✨

-A passionate [Peran Kamu, cth: Software Engineer] from [Lokasi Kamu] with a love for creating innovative solutions.
+A passionate Software Engineer from Indonesia with a love for creating innovative solutions.
 My journey in tech is driven by curiosity and a desire to solve real-world problems.

 ---

 ### 🚀 About Me

-- 🎓 I'm currently a student at **[Nama Universitas]**, majoring in **[Jurusan Kamu]**.
+- 🎓 I'm currently a student at Universital Lampung , majoring in computer science .
-- 💻 My main interests are **[Minat Utama, cth: Backend Development, Cloud Computing, and AI]**.
+- 💻 My main interests are Backend Development, Cloud Computing, and AI.
-- 🌱 I’m currently diving deep into **[Teknologi yang sedang dipelajari]**.
+- 🌱 I’m currently diving deep into AI.
-- 📫 Let's connect!
-Find me on [LinkedIn](https://linkedin.com/in/username-kamu).

 ---